huntdatacenter/docs/docs/faq/transfer.md

 sidebarDepth: 1
 ---

-# FAQ on data transfers
+# FAQ on data transfer

-This page list frequently asked questions related to data transfers and network openings in labs.
+This page list frequently asked questions related to data transfer and network openings in labs.

 [[toc]]